himmAllRight/himmAllRight-source/content/post/nginx-subdomain-reverse-proxy.md

 appropriate host internally, by looking at the subdomain of the url request.
-For example, I may have servers for both `website.himmelwright.net` and `dashboard.himmelwright.net` running internally internally on my network, but they will have the same public IP.
-Using Nginx, I can point all of my web traffic to *tangela*, and if it sees that the incoming request is for `website.himmelwright.net`, it will forward that traffic to the website server.
+For example, I may have servers for both `website.himmelwright.net` and `dashboard.himmelwright.net` running internally on my network, but they will have the same public IP.
+Using nginx, I can point all of my web traffic to *tangela*, my reverse-proxy.
+If tangela sees that the incoming request is for `website.himmelwright.net`, it will forward that traffic to the website server.
 On the other hand, if the request is for `dashboard.himmelwright.net`, it will direct it to the dasboard server.
+A reverse-proxy expands what can be accomplished on a single network, and is a cleaner (and possibly safer) method than doing everything through port-forwarding.

+## Setup Server

 <a href="../../img/posts/nginx-reverse-proxy/tangela.png"><img
 src="../../img/posts/nginx-reverse-proxy/tangela.png" style="max-width:
 50%; float: right; margin: 0px 0px 0px 0px;" alt="Example snippet of
 my org-babel config.org file" /></a>

-## Setup Server

-To get started, configure a server/container/droplet that will host Nginx.
+To get started, configure a server/container/droplet that will host nginx.
 I'm using a Centos 7 minimal install VM on [Nintales](http://ryan.himmelwright.net/pages/homelab/#ninetales) (my home server).
 I don't have a bunch of traffic (well, I *shouldn't*), so I'm just giving it 1 core and 512MB RAM.